 One way of implementing parallel execution is to generate multiple code sections using a headless workspace:

 used to create multiple JS Interpreters for simultaneous execution.
 If

 the target language is something like Python, then the

 may be assembled into a single program that uses a threading module.

-As with any parallel program, careful decisions must me made regarding any shared resources such as variables and functions.
-A Blockly-specific problem is that there is (currently) no way to highlight more than one block to indicate execution.
+As with any parallel program, careful decisions must be made regarding any shared resources such as variables and functions.

 Event Driven Program

 Event handlers are just functions that get called by the system, rather than by the program.
 These blocks can either enclose the stack of blocks to be executed, or they may be headers that sit on top of a stack of blocks.

 Some developers like to add a 'hat' to the top of event blocks so that